Promoting Recovery in People with Psychotic Spectrum Disorders

 Metacognitive Reflection and Insight Therapy (MERIT) is a form of integrative individual psychotherapy that seeks to assist adults diagnosed with psychosis to make sense and meaning of the challenges and possibilities in their lives and to find ways to manage these and direct their own recovery.

-Over these four sessions, Paul will provide group consultation on the implementation of the approach allowing participants to think about how to integrate this approach into their practice.
+Over these six sessions, we will provide group consultation on the implementation of the approach allowing participants to think about how to integrate this approach into their practice.
 Psychology registrars may be able to count the time toward their supervision requirements.

 1. Articulate the theory underpinning MERIT